 - Bottom-up community financing: shares are sold to a community company, which either implements and runs the network itself or commissions this through suppliers.

 More information on main financing tools.

-A Guidance for Beneficiaries of European Structural and Investment Funds and related EU instruments explains how to effectively access and use the European Structural and Investment Funds and how to exploit complementarities with other instruments of relevant Union policies.
+A Guidance for Beneficiaries of European Structural and Investment Funds and related EU instruments explains how to effectively access and use the European Structural and Investment Funds (ESIF) and how to exploit complementarities with other instruments of relevant EU policies.

 More information on financing of public-private joint ventures and private-run deployments.

 In the broadband market, where investment should generally come from private operators, state aid by national, regional, and local authorities is in principle prohibited.
 However, particularly in areas of proven market failure, state aid can be permissible if certain conditions are met.
 More information on state aid.

 Financing of the Gigabit Society